When we create a reinforcement program, we want learners to engage with the material.

-If the learner is actively engaging with or interested in the material, then a passive information delivery system can still be an effective tool.
+If the learner is actively engaging in the material, then a passive information delivery system can still be an effective tool.

-Knowing that not every learner will be actively engaged or highly interested, the development of every reinforcement course should create opportunities for interaction with the material to make a lesson even more engaging and motivating for learners.
+Every reinforcement course should create opportunities for interaction with the material to make a lesson more engaging and motivating for learners.

-To avoid that "smooth flow" past or around learners, consider creating a little friction, something that requires learners to chew on the material.
-The most effective reinforcement courses feature a balance between a channeled "flow" program and " friction" to make it interesting.
+To avoid that "smooth flow," consider creating a little friction, something that requires learners to chew on the material.
+The most effective reinforcement courses feature a balance between "flow" and " friction" to keep it interesting.

-In previous articles, we've discussed how to use the perfect reinforcement flow.
-Now, here are some ideas for ways to create some helpful "friction" in your reinforcement course:
+Here are some ideas for ways to create "friction" in your reinforcement course:

 Don’t tell the learner.
 SHOW the learner.
-Showing (or inspiring) rather than telling allows the learner to stay actively involved in their journey.
+Showing rather than telling allows the learner to come to their own conclusions and stay actively involved in their journey.

 Provide scenarios.
 Let the learner make connections on their own.
-Let the learner make connections himself (less is more).
-Don’t try to write a film script.
+Instead of writing a script, let the learner make connections that makes sense to them.

 Encourage Social Friction

 Interested in learning more about creating social friction and the perfect reinforcement flow?
-Download Part 1 of the Mindmarker Total Concept: The 7 Principles of Reinforcement.
+Download Part 1 of the Mindmarker Total Concept ebook: The 7 Principles of Reinforcement.